Yankees lefty Zack Britton has elbow surgery, likely out until May

-TAMPA, Fla.
-(AP) New York Yankees left-hander Zack Britton had surgery Monday to remove a bone chip from his pitching elbow.
+TAMPA, Fla. — New York Yankees left-hander Zack Britton had surgery to remove a bone chip from his pitching elbow.

 The reliever is likely to be out until at least May and perhaps until summer.
 The team has not specified a timeframe.